fvalka/AviatorsBot/README.md

 ### Crosswind Calculation
-Sending the command `/xwind <ICAO>` to the bot will provide you with the crosswind and headwind for all runways of the airport.
+Sending the command `/xwind <ICAO>` to the bot will provide you with the crosswind and headwind for all runways of that airport.

 ### Current Weather
 The `/wx <ICAO>` command returns the current METAR and TAF and